kazabooboo/gizra.com/_posts/2009-12-14-outsourcing-and-kittens.md

 ---
-created: 1260779798
-layout: post
 tags:
 - Drupal-planet
-permalink: content/outsourcing-kittens
+permalink: /content/outsourcing-kittens/
 title: Outsourcing & Kittens
+created: 1260779798
+layout: post
 ---
 Few years back there was a real hype about outsourcing development projects.
 I was working and living in New-Delhi, India at that time, and you could almost see the buzz of "outsourcing" in the air - people were so excited.